Yann Tiersen

 Key tracks

-Comptine d'un autre été: L'après-midi — This instantly recognizable piano piece is the central theme from Amélie and remains his most famous composition.
+Comptine d'un autre été: L'après-midi - This instantly recognizable piano piece became the central theme of Amélie and is arguably his most famous composition.

-La Valse d'Amélie — An accordion-driven waltz that perfectly encapsulates the film's whimsical and nostalgic Parisian atmosphere.
+La Valse d'Amélie - The accordion-led waltz that perfectly encapsulates the film's whimsical, Parisian atmosphere and defined his early sound.